The Forgotten County

 We stayed here for a couple of days then headed off to another great hostel in nearby Kilkar, The Derrylahan hostel.

-Our reason for coming here was to view the Slieve League, the highest sea cliffs in Europe.
+Our reason for coming here was to view the Slieve League, which are among the highest sea cliffs in Donegal and the whole of Ireland.
 At the village of Carrick we turned off for Teelin.
 To view the cliffs you can drive up to a car park at the Bunglas viewing point, or hike a trail from the bottom.
 At the car park, we hiked up a small hill and sat atop watching the sheer face of the 300-metre cliffs change colour with the setting of the sun.

 The next morning we headed off on the final leg of our trip around Donegal.
 Rossnowlagh Beach lies just north of Ballyshannon, and is highly popular among surfers.
 Its other great feature is that you can drive onto the beach itself.